n1chols/JoinToCreateVCBot/README.md

 ## About

 ### What is commandless?
 This bot has no commands.
-It only relies on pre-existing Discord functionality.
+It only relies on existing Discord functionality.

 ### How does it work?
 This bot not only creates temporary channels for users, but also gives them the appropiate permissions to manage the channel.
 This allows for a seamless experience for users less familiar with Discord commands.